-- ▶ Form groups of 2 or 3 - ▶ Build a abstraction(s) for a company org chart. - ▶ Each employee has a 0 or 1 bosses and 0 to n subordinates - ▶ Employee may direct one or more operating units, divisions, groups, or teams - ▶ Operating units contain divisions - ▶ Divisions contain groups - ▶ Groups contain teams - ▶ Deliverable: for each element you create, describe member elements in a class implementing this abstraction including - ▶ State: what member variables does it contain - ▶ Operations: what methods does it define and what is their signature
+- ▶ In groups of 2 or 3, build abstraction(s) for a company org chart. - ▶ Each employee has a 0 or 1 bosses and 0 to n subordinates - ▶ Employee may direct one or more operating units, divisions, groups, or teams - ▶ Operating units contain divisions - ▶ Divisions contain groups - ▶ Groups contain teams - ▶ Include operations to support common operations that might occur in an organization chart. - ▶ Deliverable: for each element you create, describe member elements in a class implementing this abstraction including - ▶ State: what member variables does it contain - ▶ Operations: what methods does it define and what is their signature